Roth IRAs: What They Are and How They Work

 Are you too old for a Roth IRA?

-If you currently are in a high tax bracket and need some tax relief, or you think you will be in a lower tax bracket as you near retirement, then a traditional IRA may be a better choice.
+If you are currently in a high tax bracket and need some tax relief, or you think you will be in a lower tax bracket as you near retirement, then a traditional IRA may be a better choice.

 However, Roth IRAs are more flexible than traditional IRAs, so there are cases when older workers might want to opt for a Roth.
 After all, it would be self-defeating to make contributions to a traditional IRA after age 73 when you are required to take mandatory distributions.